MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

   player can spend a fate point to get a bonus on the roll.
 - **Aspects can be compelled to create engaging plot twists**: Twists and turns make an engaging story; MiniFate encourages plot twists by compensating players when the narrative turns against them.
+This helps to ensure that the players have fun even when their characters aren't.

 ### Aspects